LUXMAN vintage audio

 C193 of 3.3 uF can be replaced.
 A better quality cap may improve the sound.

-major symtoms in that case is, that there is no centre tuning possible anymore, the centre tuning lamp stays off.
+major symtoms in that case is, that there is no centre tuning possible anymore: the centre tuning lamp stays off.

 Also the accutouch is often not working properly anymore in the same case.
-Replacing the IC and adding a coil and

-extra capacitor in the IC's power supply line may be appropriate.
+Replacing the IC and adding a coil and extra capacitor in the IC's power supply

 More simple and also effective anti birdies filters are possible.
 (Sherwood USA, Denon Japan)

-But since Europe is increasing main voltage to 240 V over a 20 years time frame, and now being on plus 230 V ~.
+But since Europe is increasing main voltage to detrimental 240 V over a 20 years time frame, and now being on plus 230 V ~.

 So using the 240 V tap is the most sane thing to do now.